allegroai/clearml-docs/docs/integrations/yolov5.md

 ## Remote Execution
 ClearML logs all the information required to reproduce an experiment on a different machine (installed packages, uncommitted changes etc.).
-The [ClearML Agent](../clearml_agent.md) listens to designated queues and when a task is enqueued, the agent pulls it, recreates its environment, and runs it, reporting its scalars, plots, etc. to the experiment manager.
+The [ClearML Agent](../clearml_agent.md) listens to designated queues and when a task is enqueued, the agent pulls it, recreates its execution environment, and runs it, reporting its scalars, plots, etc. to the experiment manager.

-You can turn any machine (e.g. a cloud VM, a local GPU machine, your own laptop) into a ClearML Agent by simply running the following command on it:
+You deploy a ClearML Agent onto any machine (e.g. a cloud VM, a local GPU machine, your own laptop) by simply running the following command on it:

 ```commandline
 clearml-agent daemon --queue <queues_to_listen_to> [--docker]
 ```

-Use the ClearML [Autoscalers](../cloud_autoscaling/autoscaling_overview.md), to help you automatically deploy ClearML agents on new remote machines in the cloud of your choice (AWS, GCP, Azure): The autoscaler automatically spins up and shuts down instances as needed, according to the budget that you set.
+Use the ClearML [Autoscalers](../cloud_autoscaling/autoscaling_overview.md), to help you manage cloud workloads in the cloud of your choice (AWS, GCP, Azure) and automatically deploy ClearML agents: The autoscaler automatically spins up and shuts down instances as needed, according to a resource budget that you set.

 ### Cloning, Editing, and Enqueuing